All Episodes

 She doesn't spend a lot of time in self-analysis in this book.

-She doesn't spend a whole lot of time on her inner life.
+She doesn't spend a whole lot of time on her inner life, meaning she doesn't analyze her own thinking.

-And that they're the smartest people in the room, and they run around and they analyze them.
+And they run around and they analyze them.

-They're total naval gazers.
+They're total navel gazers.

-Obama's a naval gazer.
+Obama's a navel gazer.

-Their whole objective is to make you think they're smart, and they are probably some of the stupidest smart people running around in the country today, as evidenced by their policies.
+And they are probably some of the stupidest smart people running around in the country today, as evidenced by their policies.

-I think she she uh she is foreign to intellectuals, both parties, and people in D.C.
-She she she doesn't spend a whole lot of time and space in the book recounting what she did in Alaska to fight corruption, marshal all the competing bickering forces and solve her number one issue, get it at the gas pipeline deal.
+She doesn't spend a whole lot of time and space in the book recounting what she did in Alaska to fight corruption, marshal all the competing bickering forces and solve her number one issue, get at the gas pipeline deal.

-Um she just explains how it happened.
+She just explains how it happened.

-Here's David Brooks, Sunday morning on this week during the round table.
+Here's David Brooks Sunday morning on this week during the roundtable.

 A little bit of bluntness there from Sarah Palin.